N-Direction Alignment of Matrix Multiplication Outputs

 Overview

-The ND_ALIGN output function is described by using Matmul with M=16, K=16, N=14, and the data type of matrix A and matrix B being half as an example.
-When matrix C is configured to be in ND format and output to the global memory, the output is not 32-byte aligned based on the original N direction, as shown in Figure 1.
-When the ND format is configured for matrix C, the output is 32-byte aligned in the N direction, as shown in Figure 2.
-The last two columns in the N direction of matrix C are padded with the actual data in the next row to implement 32-byte alignment in the N direction and output.
-When matrix C is configured in ND_ALIGN format, the Matmul API fills the last two columns in the N direction of matrix C by adding invalid data to ensure that the N direction is aligned to 32 bytes and output, as shown in Figure 3.
+The ND_ALIGN output function is described by using Matmul with M = 16, K = 16, N = 14, and the data type of matrix A and matrix B being half, as an example.
+When matrix C is configured to be in ND format and output to the global memory, the original output is not 32-byte aligned in the N direction, as shown in Figure 1.
+Figure 2 illustrates how the output is 32-byte aligned in the N direction when matrix C is set to be in ND format.
+Specifically, the last two columns in the N direction of matrix C are padded with the actual data from the next row, which ensures that the data in the N direction is 32-byte aligned and output.
+When matrix C is set to be in ND_ALIGN format, the Matmul API fills the last two columns in the N direction of matrix C by adding invalid data, which ensure that the data in the N direction is 32-byte aligned and output, as shown in Figure 3.

-During Matmul calculation, the N direction is not 32-byte aligned, but the N direction of the output matrix C requires 32-byte alignment.
+In Matmul computation, the N direction is not 32-byte aligned, but the N direction of the output matrix C is required to be 32-byte aligned.

 Restrictions

-If matrix C is output in ND_ALIGN format, the buffer space allocated for matrix C is the space obtained after N is rounded up to 32 bytes.
+If matrix C is set to be in ND_ALIGN format, the buffer space allocated for matrix C is the space obtained after the N direction is 32-byte aligned.

 For a complete operator example, see matmul_nd_align operator sample.

 Call the SetCType API to set the data format of matrix C to CubeFormat::ND_ALIGN.
-The implementation of other tiling functions is the same as that in the basic scenario.
+Other tiling implementation details are the same as those in basic scenarios.

 1